Everything You Need To Know About Sprint Project Management

 Once you know how much work can be assigned to each sprint based on the product backlog, the scrum master can allot work to each sprint.

-How Can We Manage the Sprint Cycle More Effectively?
+How Can We Manage The Sprint Cycle More Effectively?

 Here are a few points to remember when running a sprint cycle.